soywod/keepeye.vim/README.md

 ## Usage

-`:KeepEyeStart` to start the timer
+`:KeepEye` to start the timer

-`:KeepEyeStop` to stop the timer and reset the status bar
+`:KeepEyeClear` to clear the message and reset the status bar

 ## Configuration